chesterbr/chesterbr.github.io/_posts/2017-09-06-atari-2600-cpu-running-on-a-breadboard.markdown

 On the board, just skip Arduino pins 0 and 1, wiring pin 2 to CPU A0, pin 3 to CPU A1, ..., pin 13 to CPU A11, then pin A0 to CPU A12.
 Then wire pin A5 to CPU clock.
 Or just follow the fixed [Fritzing (.fzz) drawing](/img/2017/09/6507_memory_walk_final.fzz):

 ![](/img/2017/09/6507_memory_walk_final_bb.png){: .center }

+It seems to work all right now.
+I still get a couple odd results (notably, `0xFFFB` and `0xFFFC` instead of `0xFFFC` and 0xFFFD` read when I press the RESET button, and the last ROM address being skipped), but they may be either 650x oddities, or imperfections from this monitor status.
+Still, that puts me back on track to continue building up towards the Atari.